Tel Beth Shemesh

 8 semester credit units; $4,100 for the Field School; awarded by Institute for Field Research/Connecticut College

-During the week, students and staff stay in the modest but comfortable guest-house at kibbutz Nativ HaLamed-heh, which is just a few miles from the site.
-Each room accommodates 3–4 people, is air-conditioned and has an adjoining bathroom.
+During the week, students and staff stay in the modest but comfortable guesthouse at Ramat Shapiro, which is a few miles from the site.
+Each room accommodates 3-4 people, is air-conditioned, and has an adjoining bathroom.
 Bedding and towels are provided by the guest-house.

 Open for tours